 - Dill chopped

-- Cut the pickles in half lengthwise and use a spoon to scoop out the seeds and some of the flesh to form a "boat".
+- Cut whole pickles (4) in half lengthwise and use a spoon to scoop out the seeds and some of the flesh to form a "boat".
 The amount you scoop out of the pickle will depend on your taste -- obviously for more pickle flavor, only remove the seeds.
 For less, remove more flesh.

 - Place all other ingredients in a large bowl and stir to combine.